"Managing HIV could get a lot easier with a new delivery system for anti-AIDS drugs.

 - how to identify a hypersensitivity reaction [see WARNINGS AND PRECAUTIONS, Medication Guide].

-- that if they develop symptoms consistent with a hypersensitivity reaction they should call their doctor right away to determine if they should stop taking EPZICOM.
+- that if they develop symptoms consistent with a hypersensitivity reaction they should call their healthcare provider right away to determine if they should stop taking EPZICOM.

 - that a hypersensitivity reaction can worsen and lead to hospitalization or death if EPZICOM is not immediately discontinued.